-Each month, I write a post about one of my with a .
+Each month, I write a post about one of my Holy Women Icons with a folk feminist twist.
 I lift up the story of a revolutionary woman who is too often overlooked in society or in religious spheres.
-I draw inspiration from the lives of these women as I canonize them into the sainthood of because it is important for women to see themselves as holy, to see icons who reflect their identity.
+I draw inspiration from the lives of these women as I canonize them into the sainthood of Holy Women Icons because it is important for women to see themselves as holy, to see icons who reflect their identity.
 In painting their images, I give iconography a folk feminist twist.

 For years I have researched and painted these women.
-In 2014 I compiled my research and paintings into a book: .
-Soon after came .
+In 2014 I compiled my research and paintings into a book: Holy Women Icons.
+Soon after came greeting cards and prints.
 Currently, several of the paintings are on “tour” throughout the United States.
 Now I am thrilled that you can join me in the creative process by coloring these myriad holy women!
 38 drawings are complete, ready for proofing, editing, and the watchful eye of my publisher.
 Before that, though, I’d like to hear from you.
 What would be most meaningful for you in a Holy Women Icons Contemplative Coloring Book?

 Would you like to simply have the coloring pages with the name of the woman listed at the top?
 Or would you like a brief description of the woman at the bottom of the page to better aid you in coloring?

 Should a small image of my painting of each woman accompany the coloring page for reference or would this hamper your creative spirit?
 Would you like a reference guide at the back of the coloring book with brief descriptions of each woman?

 Could an opening page with a guided meditation at the beginning of the book prove meaningful?